 Just popping in with a quick little post today about sprouting.
-More specifically, how to sprout lentils!
+More specifically, I want to tell you how to sprout lentils!

-So you may be wondering what exactly is sprouting?
+So, you may be wondering what exactly sprouting is.
 What are the benefits besides the fact that your lentils grow little tails?
 Read on!

 - When you sprout lentils, you’re actually starting the germination process, which changes the composition of the lentils.
 Sprouting increases the amounts of vitamins and minerals in the lentils, especially B vitamins and carotene.

 Sounds pretty good, right?
 What’s even better is that sprouting is super easy to do!
 It requires very little equipment and hardly any effort on your part.
-Although they make special sprouting jars, all you really need is a mason jar and some light fabric or cheese cloth to go over the top.
+Although you can buy special sprouting jars, all you really need is a mason jar and some light fabric or cheese cloth to go over the top.